google/honggfuzz/examples/apache/README.md

 version of the libraries (e.g. apr-1.5.2).
 You nedd to modify them, so they reflect your actual build environment.

 1. Compile honggfuzz
-2. Prepare the following packages: apr, apr-util and ngttp2
+2. Prepare (configure and compile) the following packages: apr, apr-util and ngttp2
   * Apr
   ```
   $ CC=clang-4.0 CFLAGS="-ggdb -fno-builtin -fno-inline -funroll-loops -fsanitize-coverage=trace-pc-guard,indirect-calls,trace-cmp" LDFLAGS="$CFLAGS" ./configure